marcopolo4k/Provision/README.md

 STITCH_FILES:.bash_custom:bash_custom.04.qa.alias
 STITCH_FILES:.bash_custom:ADD_TO:alias tp='top -blah blah'
 STITCH_FILES:.bash_custom:bash_custom.anotherone:SNR:search for this:replace with this # not well tested
+ESCALATE_USER:username # Use this with caution: this feature logs in as named user, sudo escalates to root, enables root login.
+It handles some little-understood cases specific for cP OpenStack VM's, so the logic might be .... confusing.
 ```

 A couple examples of what I use currently: